Jeremy's Bay campground

-Welcome to Jeremys Bay Campground.
-Jeremys Bay offers 106 sites with electricity and 253 unserviced sites, clean washrooms, hot showers, outdoor sinks, playgrounds, internet service, trails, and beaches, all within a lush Acadian forest near the shoreline of Kejimkujik Lake.
+Welcome to Jeremy's Bay Campground.
+Jeremy's Bay offers sites with electricity, unserviced sites, and Parks Canada oTENTik tents.
+Facilities include washrooms, hot showers, outdoor sinks, playgrounds, limited wifi service, trails, and beaches, all within a lush Acadian forest near the shoreline of Kejimkujik Lake.

 Playgrounds are located by most washroom buildings and within the campground loops.

 In the summer, during evenings, take a short walk from your campsite to Keji’s Amphitheatre.
 Check the interpretation schedule to see what evenings the amphitheatre comes alive with images, music, and drama.

 The focal point of Keji’s Dark Sky Preserve activities is the Sky Circle.
 Located off of P1 in the campground, it is handy for that late-night walk back to the campsite when the Dark Sky program is done.